 Wingham Brush Nature Reserve is about an hours’ drive south from Port Macquarie.
 It’s a great spot for bird-watching and seeing some of the local flora native to the region.
 For example, the astounding moreton bay fig tree, like this one:

 Then there’s the gympie tree, also known as the giant stinging tree.
-Apparently, the stings from this tree have been known to kill dogs and horses that brushed against them accidentally!
+Apparently, the stings from this tree have been known to kill dogs and horses that accidentally brushed against them!

 (When we returned from holidays, a co-worker had left a “fun fact” on my desk about this tree in particular.
-It said that the pain from the sting was so bad, that a man once committed suicide after using its leaves as toilet paper!)
+It said that the tree’s sting was so painful, that a man once committed suicide after using its leaves as toilet paper!)

 But aside from birds and trees, the flying fox colony here is particularly impressive.
 In fact, this reserve is the only known continuously-used roosting and maternity site between the Hunter Valley and Bellingen.
 At their peak, there could be over 200,000 flying foxes here!
 I have to say, it’s a little unnverving to know all those little eyes are watching you from high up in the trees: